procedures for reporting a sexual offense

 For local hospital emergency room contact information click here.

-Some assault victims feel that if they avoid talking about the assault, they will be able to forget about what happened to them.
-Most survivors who try this approach eventually realize that they need to deal with the assault.
+Some survivors feel that if they avoid talking about the incident, they will be able to forget about what happened to them.
+Most survivors who try this approach eventually realize that they need to deal with the incident.
 Their unresolved feelings and fears hold them back from enjoying their lives and participating fully in relationships.
-Talking about the assault can help relieve some of the control it has over you and help you begin the process of recovery.
+Talking about the incident can help relieve some of the control it has over you and help you begin the process of recovery.
 We recommend that survivors seek professional counseling as soon as possible to begin the healing process.
 Therapy provides a safe, private place to deal with your feelings and concerns.
 A counselor can also help you deal with the reactions of family members, partners and friends.